12 Benefits of Project Management Adoption

 #3 More Predictability as part of project management adoption strategy

 Also, Project Management adoption makes projects to be more predictable.
 That means if you follow the same process, you are likely to get the same result.
 This makes projects that are being executed all over the world to be more predictable.

 #4 Increase chances of success

 Using project management methodology when managing your projects will also increase your chances of success.
-Like I said earlier, they are set of best practises and guides that have been used by others across the world.
-That means m, if you are able to customise some of these suggestions to suit your project, there are greater chances that you are going to succeed.
+Like I said earlier, they are a set of best practices and guides that have been used by others across the world.
+That means m, if you are able to customize some of these suggestions to suit your project, there are greater chances that you are going to succeed.

 #5 Right product at the right time

-Another benefit of project management adoption is that it will help the organisation to produce the right product at the right time.
-With it, the organisation or Project Manager can look at what he needs to produce the right products that stakeholders need.
+Another benefit of project management adoption is that it will help the organization to produce the right product at the right time.
+With it, the organization or Project Manager can look at what he needs to produce the right products that stakeholders need.
 This will ensure that the output or deliverables of projects are acceptable to stakeholders.

 #6 Resolving problems and issues

 Other benefits of project management adoption are that it helps to resolve problems and issues.
 You will be able to identify some of the challenges that you are likely to face in the course of executing your project.
 This will also allow the project manager to carry all stakeholders along so that solutions can be found to problems that can bring the project on its knees.